department-of-veterans-affairs/vets-website/content/pages/education/apply-for-education-benefits-new.md

 If you are a Servicemember or Veteran interested in education and training opportunities, use this form (22-1990) to apply for your Certificate of Eligibility (COE).

+[Spouses or dependent children can apply for Post 9/11 GI Bill benefits](/education/gi-bill/transfer/) if the Department of Defense approves a transfer from the Servicemember.

+[Dependents or survivors of a Veteran](/education/gi-bill/survivors-dependent-assistance/) may also be eligible for education help through a GI Bill program.

 ### What are the steps?

 <div class="small-12 columns" markdown="0">